 Organizations That Help Pay Medical Bills

-If you’ve fallen into medical debt, you may need help digging your way out.
-Consider the following organizations that help pay medical bills.
+If you’ve fallen into medical debt and need medical debt relief, consider the following organizations that help pay medical bills.

 Healthcare providers won’t pay your medical bills for you, but they do have the power to reduce or completely drop them.